Seaphil/Seaphil/README.md

 - 👋 Hi, I’m @SeaWeed
 - 👀 I’m interested in ...
-Pixel games!
+Pixel games
 - 🌱 I’m currently learning ...
-Computer Science and Engineering (struggling!)
+Computer Science and Engineering (struggling)
 - 💞️ I’m looking to collaborate on ...
-Not decided yet!
 - 📫 How to reach me ... yorktown1781@163.com

 <!---